dwave-training/foundations-for-quantum-programming/Numpy_Package/README.md

     **Hint:** Use the `.sum()` method.

-4. Compute the distance between the last place and the starting place, and store it in a variable named `return_to_origin`.
+4. Compute the distance between the last location and the starting location, and store it in a variable named `return_to_origin`.

 5. Compute the total distance traveled between places, including the return to origin, and store it as `total_distance`.